 No one has favorited this theater yet

-Built on the site of the Empire Theatre/Silver Cinema (1835-1939). it had been purchased and operated by Oscar Deutsch’s Odeon Theatres Ltd. in 1935 and was closed in March 1939, to be immediately demolished.
+Built on the site of the Empire Theatre/Silver Cinema (1835-1939).
+It had been purchased and operated by Oscar Deutsch’s Odeon Theatres Ltd. in 1935 and was closed in March 1939, to be immediately demolished.
+(It has its own page on Cinema Treasures).

 The shell of the Odeon was completed when World War II broke out in September 1939, and the building was requisitioned by the Government for use as a storage facility.
 In June 1948, it was derequisitioned and handed back to Odeon Theatres Ltd.